 - Pray for the progressive roll-out of solar fridges and solar power in health clinics in remote areas.
 This will help mothers to give birth more safely and for their children to be vaccinated.

-- Pray for the work of our partner, Cathedral Relief Service (CRS), as it seeks to engage with Muslim women living in slum communities, many of whom find it difficult to engage in activities beyond the home.
+- Pray for hope for Muslim women living in slum communities in Kolkata, many of whom find it difficult to engage in activities beyond the home.

-- Pray for the recovery and response to the earthquake and tsunami that hit Sulawesi in Indonesia in early October.
-Pray that people affected will receive health services and food and supplies.
+- Pray for the continuing response to the earthquake and tsunami that hit Sulawesi in Indonesia in September.
+Pray for resilience for the people of Palu, Donggala and Sigi districts.

-- Pray for the work of International Orthodox Christian Charities in Syria as they respond to the refugee crisis by providing families with practical and psychosocial support.
+- Pray for the continued work of International Orthodox Christian Charities in Syria as they provide refugee families with practical and psychosocial support in the wake of their ongoing crisis.

 - Pray for the continuing response to the ongoing food crisis in East Africa.
-Pray for the safety of people and that they will be able to gain access to food, water and shelter.
+Pray for the safety of people, especially women and children, as they seek access to food, water and shelter.

 What does prayer have to do with alleviating poverty?